 Of Selma and History

-This, of course, is as much the world passed on to us from history as the one King and Johnson separately held up as herald of a coming American multi-racial democracy.
-Lincoln’s caution that the road to securing such an outcome would prove painful, uncertain, and perhaps unending, seems appropriate as a reference point for regarding the honesty, as opposed to mere accuracy, of film portrayals of the history of race and nation by DuVernay, and those that follow.
+This, of course, is as much the world passed on to us from history as the one King and Johnson separately held up as herald of a coming American multiracial democracy.
+Lincoln’s caution that the road to securing such an outcome would prove painful, uncertain, and perhaps unending, seems appropriate as a reference point for regarding the honesty, as opposed to mere accuracy, of film portrayals of the history of race and nation by DuVernay and those who will follow.
 More broadly, it suggests an exacting yet necessary standard for rating our collective appreciation of the deeper truths of 1965—or, for that matter, of 1865.

 Please read our commenting and letters policy before submitting.